ahmad-alkadri/ahmad-alkadri.github.io/content/posts/zig-how-to-send-get-request.md

 APIs that no longer exist.

 LLMs didn't help much either.
-I tried asking them for "Zig http client example" and got back some code that:
+I tried asking them for "Zig http client example" and got back some code that were:

 - seemingly based on an older Zig version,
 - or used types that had moved,